Latest TRP Ratings: SHOCKING! Kumkum Bhagya Tops; Naagin 2 Drops Down, TKSS Back On Top 10 Slot!

 The Kapil Sharma Show

 Finally, The Kapil Sharma Show, which has been struggling from past few weeks, is back to top 10 slot.
-From 16th place to 14th place (compared to last two weeks), and now the show has jumped up to the 8th place.
+From 16th place to 14th place (compared to last two weeks), the show has now (this week) jumped up to the 8th place.

 Yeh Hai Mohabbatein & Saath Nibhana Saathiya